Top 10 Clashes in Medical Records Affecting an Injury Claim

 In any personal injury litigation, the insurance carrier or the defendant’s attorney would attempt to avoid a potentially record-breaking payout.
 The defendant would try to dodge the responsibility of the accident through strong defense arguments.

-The below mentioned are the common errors encountered in a medical record.
+The below mentioned are common errors encountered in a medical record.

 1. Date and Time of Injury

-Every personal injury lawsuit needs to be filed under a statute of limitation, which differs according to the type of the injury and state.
-Statute of limitation begins from the date of injury, and any claim after the completion of the duration won’t be considered by the law.
+Every personal injury lawsuit needs to be filed under a statute of limitations, which differs according to the type of injury and state.
+The statute of limitation begins from the date of injury, and any claim after the completion of the duration won’t be considered by the law.
 In this aspect, the date and the time of injury, as mentioned in the medical record, are very central.

 2. Deployment of Airbags

-Wearing a seat belt would safeguard the occupants of the vehicle during a collision.
+Wearing a seat belt would safeguard the vehicle’s occupants during a collision.
 Some states in the US follow the doctrine that failure to wear a seatbelt can drastically affect the ability of the claimant to recover his damages.

 4. Loss of Consciousness (LOC)